The application deadline for this position is October 3, 2022

 Employee Type: Intern/Temporary Employee

 Availability: Interns should be available to work at least 16 hours per week during regular business hours, for at least a 12-week period.
 Preference will be given to applicants who are available full time (40 hours per week) for at least 6 months.
 Please note availability in cover letter.

 Strong interest in urban transportation planning and strategic planning and funding is required.
-Proficiency with Microsoft Word, Excel, and PowerPoint is required.
-Preference will be given to applicants with (or pursuing) an advanced degree in urban planning, transportation, or public policy and with related work experience.
+Proficiency with Microsoft Word, Excel, and PowerPoint and Google Sheets is required.
+Preference will be given to applicants with (or pursuing) an advanced degree in urban planning, transportation, public administration, or public policy and with related work experience.

 Skills and Abilities

 Applicant must be detail-oriented and able to work independently on a wide range of tasks, from planning and policy work to grants management to project monitoring and oversight.
-Other desirable skills and abilities include: standard transportation planning principles, methods, and processes; familiarity with construction delivery methods and processes; basic research methods; strong written and oral skills; ability to prepare and present written reports and recommendations; and strong analytical abilities with Microsoft Excel and Google Sheets, including comfort with working on large data sets.
+Applicant must have strong writing and analytical abilities, including comfort working with large data sets.
+Other desirable skills and abilities include: standard transportation planning principles, methods, and processes; familiarity with construction delivery methods and processes; basic research methods; strong public speaking skills; ability to prepare and present written reports and recommendations.

 Training and Experience

 Prospective interns should have at least completed a bachelor's degree.
 Preferred candidates will have completed at least one semester in a relevant master's degree program (e.g. transportation planning, urban planning, public policy).
 Candidates with only a bachelor's degree will be considered if they have experience in transportation planning, policy, grants management, construction management, and/or direct experience working with public officials and agency staff.